singha-brother/ctf_challenges/TryHackMe/lazyadmin/readme.md

 ```

 - crack the password may be md5
-- passwd -> 42f749ade7f9e195bf475f37a44cafcb:Password123:MD5PLAIN
+- passwd -> 42f749ade7f9e195bf475f37a44cafcb:xxxxxxxxxxx:MD5PLAIN

-- enter the `/content/as/` -> with `manager:Password123`
+- enter the `/content/as/` -> with `manager:xxxxxxxxxxxx`

-- from searchsploit found `arbitary file upload` for `sweetrice 1.5`
+- from searchsploit found `arbitary file upload` vuln is found for `sweetrice 1.5`
 - `searchsploit -m php/webapps/40716.py`
 - in that python file, we can upload reverse shell files via `r.post('http://' + host + '/as/?type=media_center&mode=upload', files=file)`